Do You Want to Fast This Lent?

 You can also email Jill Earnhardt, RN, FCN, Parish Nurse.

 Jill Earnhardt, RN, is the Parish Nurse for St. Paul's Lutheran Church.
 Jill is native to Rowan County and graduated from East Rowan High School.
 She is a graduate of Stanly Community College with a degree in Respiratory Therapy as well as a Registered Nurse.
 She is married to Perry Earnhardt and has 2 beautiful daughters, Jenna Earnhardt Shay and Ivy Earnhardt.
 In her spare time she is very active in her church, enjoys spending time with her family.
-She enjoys spending time with her faithful companion, her dog Judge and her chickens.
-She is engaged in a special educational program for Parish Nursing and is associated with Carolinas Health Care System.
+She enjoys spending time with her faithful companion, her dogs Judge and Sully and her chickens.
+She is engaged in a special educational program for Parish Nursing and is associated with Carolinas' Health Care System.